 As such, it is sometimes hiding in the store with the frozen potatoes and not the pasta.
 I would check around in the fresh and dried pasta sections, and with the frozen spuds.

-This Gnocchi Recipe is pretty outstanding.
-And I won’t blame you if you make a double batch to have them with the short ribs and in the soup.
+This Gnocchi Recipe with savory short ribs is pretty outstanding.
+And I won't blame you if you make a double batch to have them with the beef and in the soup.

 If you’ve tried my Chicken Gnocchi Soup recipe or any other recipe on passthesushi.com please don’t forget to rate the recipe and let me know where you found it in the comments below, I love hearing from you!
 You can also follow along for more good eats and travel tips on Instagram @passthesushi & @girlcarnivore, Twitter & Facebook.